groundhoggwp/groundhogg/README.txt

 * ADDED Schedule SMS Broadcasts to run in subscribers' timezones.
 * ADDED Geographic reports to dashboard
 * ADDED Pie chart of optin status report
+* ADDED Tools menu item.
+* ADDED Admin menu base class for use in extensions.
 * TWEAKED Funnel Breakdown will now also feature a line chart of contact progress
 * TWEAKED Emails sent using the Groundhogg Sending Service will not longer use wp_mail as backup for error reporting purposes
 * TWEAKED The Groundhogg Sending Service url is now aws.groundhogg.io to improve the speed of requests.
-* ADDED Tools menu item.
-* ADDED Admin menu base class for use in extensions.
 * FIXED Confirmation emails not skipping if email is already confirmed.
+* FIXED Email HTML not working

 = 1.2.1 =
 * ADDED Automatic GEO location via geoplugin.net when a form is submitted and IP is collected.